Getquin Review 2026: Still the Best “Free” Portfolio Tracker for European Investors?

 - Breakdown: Gives a detailed view per region, asset class, position, or sector.

-- Dividends: Any dividend you received and dividends you will receive in the coming months.
+- Dividends: Any dividends you received and dividends you will receive in the coming months.

 - Transactions: Shows all your individual transactions.